mhweiner/brek/README.md

 ## Loaders

-Loaders are lambda functions (the real kind, not AWS Lambdas 😛) that are called during startup (run-time).
-A great example of this is fetching API keys from AWS Secrets Manager.
+Loaders are custom functions that are called during startup (run-time).
+This can be used to do anyting, such as fetching secrets from AWS Secrets Manager, or any other dynamic runtime operation.

 Loaders are run once during the type declaration build step (compile-time), and once while the configuration is loading (run-time).
 They can be normal functions or use async/await/Promise.